LearningRiven/AlgorithmPractice/README.md

 ## Intro
 <p>My attempt at working through the content offered on algo.monster, a platform that prepares you for technical interviews.</p>
-<p>My approach is to go back to the fundamentals of engineering and recreate structures from scratch, then use those same structures (maybe enchancing them) in order to progress
-through the algorithm portion and then eventually solve leetcode problems</p>
 <p>Another aspect of this project is to use x.ai Grok in order to assist me in developing, mimicking a real world scenario we are moving towards where AI assisted programming is becoming popular</p>

 ## Technologies/Credits